go-gitea/website/content/page/index.en-us.md

 The code of Gitea is currently hosted on [GitHub](https://github.com/go-gitea/) but we plan to self-host it as soon as possible.

-At the time of writing, there are no official Gitea release yet, but we're working hard to get to 1.0.0 in a way that would allow seamless upgrades of existing Gogs deploys; keep an eye on the [download](https://dl.gitea.io) section
+At the time of writing, there are no official Gitea release yet, but we're working hard to get to 1.0.0 in a way that would allow seamless upgrades of existing Gogs deploys.